 Transmission Shift Solenoids

 Standard on/off solenoids have only two positions, either on or off.
-They consist of a spring loaded plunger wrapped with a coil of wire that when energized, draws the plunger inwards, either opening or closing a hydraulic circuit.
-When power is removed from the solenoid, the plunger is then pushed by a spring to its normal position.
-A solenoid can be normally open or normally closed depending on the transmission.
+They consist of a spring-loaded plunger wrapped with a coil of wire that, when energized, draws the plunger inwards, either opening or closing a hydraulic circuit.
+When power is removed from the solenoid, the plunger is pushed by a spring to its normal position.
+A solenoid can be normally open or normally closed, depending on the transmission.

-These shift solenoids can be controlled by either the ground or the power side of the circuit.
-On some transmissions (usually foreign) the solenoid is controlled by a 12 V signal from the (TCM) transmission control module.
-Other transmissions control the solenoid from the ground side, (usually domestic) by pulsing the ground circuit on and off.
+Shift solenoids can be controlled by either the ground or the power side of the circuit.
+On some transmissions (usually older), the solenoid is powered by a 12 V signal from the (TCM) transmission control module.
+Most transmissions control the solenoid from the ground side by pulsing the ground circuit on and off.

-If there were two solenoids the transmission may activate solenoid A for first gear, both solenoids for second gear, only solenoid B for third gear, and neither of the two for forth.
-Solenoids are actuators; devices the transmission control unit uses to mechanically achieve a desired result.
-They're controlled by the TCM based upon inputs from both engine and transmission sensors.
+For instance, if there were two solenoids, the transmission activates solenoid A for first gear, both solenoids for second gear, only solenoid B for third gear, and neither of the two for fourth.
+Solenoids are actuators, devices the transmission control unit activates to achieve the desired result mechanically.
+The TCM activates them based upon inputs from both engine and transmission sensors.